Human Development Counseling

 - School Counseling Concentration

 These concentrations allow graduates to provide counseling and consulting services at a professional level in a wide variety of environments.
 Career options for graduates in the clinical mental health and marriage, couple, and family counseling concentrations include counseling in mental health, correctional, social welfare, rehabilitative, and human relations agencies, institutions, and environments.
 The school counseling concentration is approved by the Illinois State Board of Education and prepares candidates for a Professional Educator License with a School Counseling endorsement.
-Since opportunities for employment within each of these concentrations vary widely, prospective students should consult an advisor before choosing a career option.
+Since opportunities for employment within each of these concentrations vary widely, prospective students should consult an HDC faculty advisor before choosing a concentration.

 HDC students are encouraged to join the American Counseling Association (ACA), and the Illinois Counseling Association (ICA).
 Students preparing for a career in mental health counseling are encouraged to join the American Mental Health Counseling Association (AMHCA).
 Students preparing for a career in school counseling are encouraged to join the American School Counselor Association (ASCA) and/or the Illinois School Counselor Association (ISCA).
 Students who are pursuing or have completed the M.A. degree in the marriage, couple and family counseling concentration may apply for membership in the International Association of Marriage and Family Counselors (IAMFC), the American Association for Marriage and Family Therapy (AAMFT), and/or licensure as a marriage and family therapist.
 Consultation with the department’s marriage, couple and family counseling concentration coordinator is required.